TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 <h3> 3.1: Improve data structure </h3>

-1. Sort data from old to new.
+1. Sort data from old to new
 2. New table created: v1_tripdata

 ~~~~sql